-To order, send check or money order payable to Pine Tree Guide Dog Users' Group along with item(s) requested and size(s) to:
+To order, send check or money order payable to Pine Tree Guide Dog Users to:

 For those arriving via State Street OR west via Route 202, take the Western Avenue exit and Dunkin Donuts will be visible on your left about one tenth of a mile up.